anyafp/ece4960/_labs/lab6.md

 # Prelab

-For this prelab, we needed to ensure the bluetooth connections
+For this prelab, we needed to ensure the bluetooth connections works, and format the information as necessary.
+In order to do this, I edited the Arduino script